majw190/affiliate-metrics-calculator/README.md

 - Percentage difference between two data periods
 - Predictive revenue for forecasting

-Calculations on the page hold true across all marketing disciplines, saving you time and accurately producing results
+Calculations on the page hold true across all marketing disciplines, saving you time in quickly and accurately producing your data results